 The Indiana Joint Asthma Coalition (InJAC) was first established in 2003 as a group of individuals and organizations interested in reducing the burden of asthma in Indiana.
 The initial charge of InJAC was to formulate Indiana’s first State Asthma Plan.
 They now:

-- Coordinate the development and implementation of the strategic plan for addressing asthma in Indiana.
+- Coordinate the development and implementation of the Indiana State Asthma Plan to address asthma in Indiana.

 - Provide asthma-related trainings and presentations across the state to healthcare professionals, schools, non-profit organizations, hospitals, local health departments, and community members.

-- Work cooperatively and constructively with Indiana’s Asthma Program at the Indiana Department of Health and other state agencies; and
+- Work cooperatively and constructively with Indiana’s Asthma Program at the Indiana Department of Health and other state agencies

 - Increase public awareness of asthma as a serious chronic disease, in addition to improving the knowledge and skills of patients regarding the detection, treatment, and control of asthma, particularly among high-risk populations.